Reading Recovery

-Reading Recovery is a discredited short-term intervention approach designed for English speaking children aged five or six, who are the lowest achieving in literacy after their first year of school.
+Reading Recovery is a short-term intervention approach designed for English-speaking children aged five or six, who are the lowest achieving in literacy after their first year of school.
 For instance, a child who is unable to read the simplest of books or write their own name, after a year in school, would be appropriate for a referral to a Reading Recovery program.
 The intervention involves intensive one-to-one lessons for 30 minutes a day with a teacher trained in the Reading Recovery method, for between 12 and 20 weeks.

 Reading Recovery was developed in the 1970s by New Zealand educator Marie Clay.
 After lengthy observations of early readers, Clay defined reading as a message-getting, problem-solving activity, and writing as a message-sending, problem-solving activity.
 Clay suggested that both activities involved linking invisible patterns of oral language with visible symbols.
-The approach has come under increasing scrutiny in the 21st century, as research has shown it to be ineffective.
+The approach has come under increasing scrutiny in the 21st century.

-Reading Recovery Use and Practice
+Reading Recovery use and practice

 "Reading Recovery" is in use in a number of English-speaking countries.
 The phrase "Reading Recovery" is a proprietary registered trademark held by the Marie Clay Trust in New Zealand, with Ohio State University in the US and the Institute of Education in the UK.
 The Marie Clay Trust and the International Reading Recovery Trainers Organization (IRRTO) licenses use of the title Reading Recovery to affiliated entities around the world.